SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 RECESS POLICIES Weather permitting, children are given daily outside recess.
 Decisions to have outside recess during cold or inclement weather depends on the temperature and the wind-chill factor.
 Shorter inside recess times are scheduled on very cold days.
 Children should always dress for outside recess.
 All children must be on the playground during outside recess.
 Only children with medical excuses will be allowed to remain in the building during scheduled outside breaks.
 Children have their mid-morning snack during their morning recess time.

-RELEASE OF RECORDS St. Paul’s School will maintain records on all children.
+RELEASE OF RECORDS St. Paul’s Catholic School will maintain records on all children.
 Information included in these may not be released to another school without written parental consent.

 RELIGIOUS EDUCATION Religion is more than an academic subject at St. Paul’s.
 It is the foundation on which children grow as persons.
 It sets the tone for the unique atmosphere that we have.
 All students are expected to take religion class daily.
 All students are expected to attend religious functions scheduled during school time, however, non-Catholic students are not required to actively participate if an activity is contrary to his or her tradition.